misterblonde/react-frontend/README.md

 # React Frontend Website for NFT DAO

-This React/JS frontend website is there so the DAO member can directly interact with the DAO, either by:
+This React/JS frontend website is there so the DAO member can directly interact with the DAO via the following actions:

-- minting an NFT
+- mint an NFT
+- profile overview view over all DAO NFTs owned
+- submit a project proposal (with or without a required budget)
-- submitting a proposal
+- submit a project-specific decision proposal (with or without a required budget)
+- overview over all active proposals to be voted on
-- voting on active proposals
+- vote on active proposals
 - executing,queueing, canceling proposals (if DAO admin member)